Pope to visit Turkey in November, first trip to a Muslim nation

 VATICAN CITY Pope Francis will visit the Turkish city of Istanbul at the end of November, his first trip to a predominantly Muslim nation, the Vatican said on Friday.

-Vatican spokesman Father Federico Lombardi said the exact dates and the programme for the trip, which will last several days, were still not fixed.
+Vatican spokesman Father Federico Lombardi said the exact dates and the program for the trip, which will last several days, were still not fixed.

 Francis is expected to be in Istanbul on Nov.
 30, the feast of St. Andrew, at the invitation of Ecumenical Patriarch Bartholomew I, spiritual head of the world's Orthodox Christians.